13:30-17:00, January 26, 2020. Room 4ABC, SwissTech Convention Center, Lausanne Workshop of the Applied Machine Learning Days 2020

 Deepsphere: an almost equivariant graph-based spherical CNN

+In the last 5 years, the field of Machine Learning has been revolutionized by the success of deep learning.
+Thanks to the increasing availability of data and computations, we now are able to train very complex/deep models and hence solve challenging tasks better than we ever did.
 Nevertheless, Deep Learning is successful when the network architecture exploits properties of the data, allowing efficient and principled learning.
 For example, convolutional neural networks (CNNs) revolutionized computer vision because the network architecture has been specifically designed to deal with images.
 CNNs have important advantages, but their main strength is that they are built for translation equivariance, meaning that if the input is translated, so will the output, which allows spatial weight sharing using few parameters compared to a full input parametrization, and therefore they are computationally efficient.
+Unfortunately, not all datasets are images and we need architectures that adapt to other types of data, encoding both domain specific knowledge and data specific characteristics.

 In this talk, we will show how graph neural networks can be used to adapt convolution to irregular data domains.
 In particular we focus on data lying on a sphere and discuss how rotational equivariance can be achieved.
 Eventually, through the example of the sphere, this talk aims at providing intuitions on how graph neural networks behave in geometrical framework.
 Hopefully, by the end, you should be able to judge if they have a place in your next deep architecture.